Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version3/day15-day16/README.md

 The Fifteenth and Sixteenth Day, I Completed-

-Chapter Passed Screen:

-* New Game Key
-* Continue Game Key

-Chapter Failed Screen:
+Play Screen:

-* Retry Key
+* Meteors added to the game

 # What am I working on?